 Knowledgeable, accessible faculty provide student-centered learning experiences.
 Faculty engage in scholarly activities related to teaching, their field, and/or community issues.
-Regional businesses and community organizations rely on the college as a resource using these services: Geographic Information Systems (GIS) and Spatial Analysis Center and the Dr. Edwin Cottrell Entrepreneurial Leadership Center.
+Regional businesses and community organizations rely on the college as a resource using these services: Center for Newcomer Onboarding, Cottrell Entrepreneurial Center, Geographic Information Systems (GIS) and Spatial Analysis Center and the Supply Chain Management Center.

 The Center for Newcomer Onboarding is devoted to facilitating newcomer onboarding experiences and outcomes through teaching, research and practice.

-The Dr. Edwin Cottrell Entrepreneurial Leadership Center serves as a catalyst for
+The Cottrell Entrepreneurial Center serves as a catalyst for regional economic development

 Designed to inspire students and engage in entrepreneurial ventures by exposing them first hand to entrepreneurs and entrepreneurial environments and to foster economic development, the center provides access to the many resources of West Chester University's College of Business and Public Management.
 The center offers seminars and workshops, guest lectures, and online resources.
 The center also provides consulting teams to assist startup organizations.
 Each year the center also hosts a speaker series featuring our distinguished alumni as well as regional entrepreneurial leaders.